ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 - `TeleporterRegistry` contract can be initialized through a list of initial registry entries, which are `TeleporterMessenger` contract versions and their addresses.
 - The registry keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses, and vice versa, a mapping of `TeleporterMessenger` contract addresses to their versions.
 - Version zero is an invalid version, and is used to indicate that a `TeleporterMessenger` contract has not been registered yet.
 - Once a version number is registered in the registry, it cannot be changed, but a previous registered protocol address can be added to the registry with a new version.
-This is especially important in the case of a rollback to a previous version, the previous Teleporter contract address can be registered with a new version to the registry.
+This is especially important in the case of a rollback to a previous Teleporter version, in which case the previous Teleporter contract address would need to be registered with a new version to the registry.

 ## How to use `TeleporterRegistry`